edfong/edfong.github.io/_pages/about.md

 Prospective students
 ======
 I'm looking for motivated PhD students with a strong background in statistics to join my group at HKU.
 If you are interested, please drop me an email with your CV and research interests.
+Unfortunately, due to the large volume of emails I receive, I may not be able to respond to each one individually.

 News